microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 The 'Unified Labeling Support Tool' uses additional sources and services from the Internet to make its functionality fully available.

+> [!WARNING]
-Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.
+> Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.

-### Exchange Online PowerShell module <a name="exchange-online-module"></a>

-The Microsoft [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the option [Labels and policies](#labels-and-policies) from the menu [COLLECT](#collect).

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

 ### AIPService module <a name="aipservice-module"></a>